 What the BMW 328i Gets Right

 BMW emphasizes more classic sports car ideals with the added practicality of a sedan.
 It’s been over a decade since a four-cylinder 3 Series has come to the U.S., and the first time for a turbo.
-Compared to the Audi's 211 horsepower, the BMW spins out a healthy 240 horsepower.
-Though BMW’s 255 pound-feet of torque is slightly less than the Audi's, the BMW driver can access the torque at lower rpm.
+Compared to the Audi's 220 horsepower, the BMW spins out a healthy 240 horsepower.

 BMW doesn't offer a CVT -- buyers opt for a six-speed manual or eight-speed automatic transmission that transfers power to the rear wheels.
-Getting 34 mpg highway, the 328i bests the Audi by 2 mpg thanks in part to being lighter.
+Getting up to 35 mpg highway, the 328i bests the Audi by 3 mpg thanks in part to being lighter.

 Can the A4 Beat the 328i?